tonyngmk/leetcode/dataStructures/linked_list/README.md

 ### 9. Palindrome Linked List
 - File: `palindrome_linked_list.py`
 - Link: https://leetcode.com/explore/learn/card/linked-list/219/classic-problems/1209/
-- Description:
+- Description: Find mid-way point, reverse linked list from mid-way point, compare linked-list from start and end of reversed ll.
-- Pattern:
+- Pattern: Use slow-fast pointer, use reverse linked list, comparison of mid-way point
-- Time:
+- Time: O(n)
-- Space:
+- Space: O(1)
-- Difficulty: /10
+- Difficulty: 6/10, to redo without solution again

 ### 10. Merge Two Sorted Linked List
-- File: `.py`
+- File: `merge_two_sorted_linked_list.py`
 - Link: https://leetcode.com/explore/learn/card/linked-list/213/conclusion/1227/
 - Description: Create new linked list and if pointer number of linked list is smaller
 - Pattern: Create two pointers for each linked list and add to a new one, join longer end of remaining list if there is nothing else to compare to